radicallyopensecurity/pentext/chatops/PenText Doc Generation testing procedure.md

 10. For *each* option, check PDF Invoice:
 	a. contents
 	b. layout
-11. From XML Quote, generate an XML Invoice
+11. From XML Quote, generate an XML Invoice (that is XML, not FO/PDF!)
 12. Check XML Invoice validity
 		EXPECTED OUTCOME: document is valid
 13. Edit XML Invoice:
 	a.
 Add some bogus description and fee to `<additionalcosts>`
 	b.
 Set @vat to 'no' for any service/cost
 14. Check XML Invoice validity
-		EXPECTED OUTCOME: document is valid
+		EXPECTED OUTCOME: document is still valid
 15. From XML Invoice, generate FO/PDF Invoice
 16. Check PDF Invoice:
 	a. contents